ntunlpsg/ntunlpsg.github.io/content/project/discomt/eval-anaphora.md

 title = "Evaluating Pronominal Anaphora in Machine Translation: An Evaluation Measure and a Test-suite"

 # Project summary to display on homepage.
-summary = "An extensive, targeted dataset that can be used as a test suite for pronoun translation, covering multiple source languages and different pronoun errors drawn from real system translations, for Englisha"
+summary = "An extensive, targeted dataset that can be used as a test suite for pronoun translation, covering multiple source languages and different pronoun errors drawn from real system translations, for English"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["representation-learning"]`
-tags = []
+tags = ["representation-learning"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""